kamil20020/Books/README.md

 ## Nonfunctional requirements:

+### General:
+* Test backend by unit and integration tests in close to 100% test coverage.

 ### Auth:
 * Auth and authorization based on JWT - from scratch in Spring Security with both access and refresh tokens,
 * Logout by revoking refresh tokens - revocated refresh tokens are stored in the additional table.
 I assumed that token is revocated when backend have checked, that the token is expired or when the user log out.
 Backend checks if there are expired tokens every 24 hours,